Discover What Your Struggling Loved One WANTS You To Know

 But, eventually, I come to discover I am not alone and that there is hope.

-I am so inspired by the others I have met on this journey -- what I've termed my recovery-codependent journey -- that I want to connect other struggling parents with the same information and inspiration.
+I am so inspired by the others I have met on this journey -- what I've termed my recovery-codependent journey -- that I want to connect other struggling women with the same information and inspiration.

 Now, I know there is so much we feel we can't do... can't control... can't change.